matty22/SurveyTool/notes.md

 File Upload

 ## Known deficiencies or possible improvements
+Can only drag in or sort.
+Need to be able to do both Add Firebase back end?
 The hacky way I am adding question options and ratings to radio, checkbox, and grid type questions CSS everywhere
 Needs some serious refactoring